decline-cookies/anvil-unity-core/README.md

 Refer to the [anvil-csharp-core](https://github.com/decline-cookies/anvil-csharp-core) for a description of Anvil's purpose and the team's motivations.

 ## Expectations
 This library is currently being used and built along side a few actively developed projects.
-The code is reasonably clean but documentation and examples are spares.
+The code is reasonably clean but documentation and examples are sparse.
 Feel free to [reach out on Twitter](https://twitter.com/declinecookies) or open issues with questions.

 ⚠️ We welcome PRs and bug reports but making this repo a public success is not our priority.
 No promises on when it will be addressed!